mmiranda222/.statsuite/content/configurations/de-customisation.md

 }
 ```

-Note: the key of the facet is always in **lowercase e.g. "topics"**, and the key of the facet value is always in **uppercase e.g. "EDU"**.  <br>
+**Note**: the key of the facet is always in **lowercase e.g. "topics"**, and the key of the facet value is always in **uppercase e.g. "EDU"**.

 Facets are localised, thus you must add the translated name of facet and duplicate the value for the icon, e.g.:

 ```json
 "sdmx": {